jhpyle/docassemble/_docs/questions.md

 `restart` resets the user's variable store, except that any parameters that were originally passed through as URL parameters will be used again.

-`exit` means that the user's variable store will be reset and the user will be redirected either to the URL given by the associated `url` text, or if no `url` is defined, to the `exit` page defined in the [configuration].
+<a name="exit"></a>`exit` means that the user's variable store will be
+reset and the user will be redirected either to the URL given by the associated `url` text, or if no `url` is defined, to the `exit` page defined in the [configuration].
 If the user tries to come back to the interview again, he will start the interview again, as though it had never been started.
 Original URL parameters will be lost.

 For example: